Country _ Name

 Market size for loan-giving-, factoring-, brokerage-, finetrading- and ancillary services and biggest companies in this business area

-Currently, there are already more than 630,000 billers in the country receiving more than four million electronic invoices daily, of which 60% are credit invoices and 94% are issued by small and medium-sized companies in the country.
-In Colombia, this model amounts to only 3% of the GDP; for this reason, the Colombian government has bet on the so-called "social factoring", as a solution to generate liquidity to the country's companies, generating a policy that governs the enabling of the electronic invoice as a value title through Radian.
+Currently, there are already more than 1.2 million companies in Colombia issuing electronic invoices, with over four million e-invoices generated daily. .
+In Colombia, this model amounts to only 3% of the GDP; for this reason, the Colombian government has bet on the so-called 'social factoring', as a solution to generate liquidity to the country's companies, generating a policy that governs the enabling of the electronic invoice as a value title through Radian (registration of electronic invoice of sale as a security).
+This platform allows the traceability of electronic invoices of sale as securities that circulate in the national territory, as well as the events associated with them.

 Additional comments regarding the economic situation for loan-giving-, factoring-, brokerage-, finetrading- and ancillary services or what FinTech’s must be aware of in this business area